-If you are currently waiting on your decision and have questions around what a wailist offer might entail, be sure to read through our Waitlist FAQ below.
+If you are currently waiting on your decision and have questions around what a waitlist offer might entail, be sure to read through our Waitlist FAQs below.

 WHAT IS THE WAITLIST?

 We maintain a waitlist to fill spaces for the entering class should any become available after May 1.

 IF OFFERED A SPACE ON THE WAITLIST, WHAT SHOULD I DO?

 If you are offered a spot, please consider carefully whether to accept and keep your name on our waitlist.

 You should stay on the waitlist if you are certain that you would accept an offer of admission to HLS.
 If you remain under consideration, but reach a point later in the summer when it is no longer possible for you to accept an offer of admission, please let us know as soon as possible by completing the waitlist withdrawal form on your status checker.

 We ask that you withdraw from the waitlist if you doubt that you would accept an offer of admission to HLS – doing so could delay the admission of another candidate.
 Please do not remain on the waitlist if you know that you will not accept an offer of admission.